vamc526/ELT-Pipeline/README.md

 # ELT-Pipeline
-Building ELT pipeline using DBT, Snowflake and Airflow.
+ELT pipeline using DBT, Snowflake and Airflow.